tobiscr/application-connector-manager/docs/user/technical-reference/04-10-application-connector-components.md

 Using the components of Application Connector, the Application creates a coherent identity for a connected external solution and ensures its separation.
 All Applications are instances of the Application custom resource, which also stores all the relevant metadata.

+> [!NOTE]
->**NOTE:** Every Application custom resource corresponds to a single Application to which you can connect an external solution.
+> Every Application custom resource corresponds to a single Application to which you can connect an external solution.

 ## Application Gateway